weewx/weewx/docs/devnotes.md

-The WeeWX GitHub repository is configured to use [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to automatically run Continuous Integration (CI) workflows if certain git operations are done on  branches under active development.
+The WeeWX GitHub repository is configured to use [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to run Continuous Integration (CI) workflows automatically if certain `git` operations are done on branches under active development.

-This means that CI workflows will also be run vs. forks if the configured git action is done.
-This can be confusing to the developer when they get email from GitHub if these tasks fail for some reason vs. their fork.
+This means that CI workflows will also be run on any forks that you may have made if the configured `git` action is done.
+This can be confusing if you get an email from GitHub if these tasks fail for some reason on your fork.

 To control GitHub Actions for your fork, see the recommended solutions in this [GitHub discussion](https://github.com/orgs/community/discussions/26704#discussioncomment-3252979)